How to set up Google Chrome Tab Groups

 Current Tab Group limitations

-While I love Chrome's tab groups, I don't actually use them all that often because there are still a few things they can't do yet:
+While I love Chrome's tab groups, I don't actually use them all that often on my Chromebook because there are still a few things they can't do yet:

 - You can't pin tabs in a Tab Group to save space or keep them furthest left in the group.
 If you pin a tab that's in a Tab group, it's pulled out of the group and pinned with normal Chrome tabs instead.